TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 Since the requirements for analysis and visualization can be wastly different and should be editable, the modular design philosophy of the user interface enables you to easily integrate your own analysis module into the GUI.
 All you have to do is to open the Matlab App Designer and copy a few lines of code from the manual, giving real time access to the whole dataset.
 When your app window is ready, it can be activated with a few clicks in the GUI, integrating it into the rest of the analysis ecosystem.
 Lastly an autorun functionality can be used to automatically apply all analysis and visulatzation methods available in the GUI to multiple recordings in a folder and save analysis plots and results independent of the GUI.

-As a result of this design, Neuromod is not only ideal for teaching and evaluating recording quality before or after sessions but also for comprehensive data analysis of one or multiple recordings with your own pipeline.
+As a result, Neuromod is not only ideal for teaching and evaluating recording quality before or after sessions but also for comprehensive data analysis of one or multiple recordings with your own pipeline.

 > ## **Table of Contents**
 >